costi-a/EmployeeCSVProject/README.md

-The main difference between the loops and Lambdas is the **returnUniqueEmployees**, the loop takes around 75 seconds (**large** file) to get compiled while the Lambda expression 264 seconds.
+The main difference between the loops and Lambdas is the **returnUniqueEmployees**, the loop takes around 75 seconds (**large** file) to get compiled while the Lambdas expression 264 seconds ( all the other methods get compiled between 0 and 2 seconds for both loop and Lambdas).

+All the timing was registered on the large file.